JackV2020/Root-A-Toon-USB-Stick/README.md

 Software for rooting a (dutch/belgian) Toon/Boxx using software running from a USB stick only.

-Based on Root-A-Toon by Igor Ybema https://github.com/IgorYbema/Root-A-Toon.
+Based on Root-A-Toon from https://github.com/ToonSoftwareCollective/Root-A-Toon.

 I modified the 2 scripts root-toon.sh and activate-toon.sh so they run from Kali which can be booted from a USB stick.

-Like with the initiating scripts made by Igor, the actual rooting is done by the so called 'payload' scripts which are still maintained by Igor.
+Like with the original initiating scripts, the actual rooting is done by the so called 'payload' scripts which are still maintained on https://github.com/ToonSoftwareCollective/Root-A-Toon.

 I created the script setup_wifi.sh to simplify the sharing of the wired Internet connection of your computer over the Wi-Fi to your Toon.